yespon/mcpcan/README.md

 - **🚀 One-stop Deployment**: Quick release, configuration, and distribution of MCP services
 - **📈 Scalability**: Cloud-native architecture based on Kubernetes

-## DEMO Site (Under Construction)

-MCPCan provides an online demo site where you can experience MCPCan's features and performance.

-Under construction...

 ## Quickstart